 Massachusetts passed the Domestic Violence Act, which helps victims of domestic and sexual abuse stay safe and receive appropriate accommodation from law enforcement agencies and healthcare professionals — and from employers.

 What is the Massachusetts Domestic Violence Act?

 Employers with 50 or more employees must permit an employee who is a victim of domestic or sexual violence (or who has a family member who is a victim) to take up to 15 days of leave from work in any 12-month period — as long as the employee is not the perpetrator of the violence.

 Employees also may need to provide an employer documentation of the domestic or sexual violence, including medical records or a police report.
-Each employer must decide whether the leave allowed under the Act is paid or unpaid.
+Each employer must decide whether the leave allowed under the act is paid or unpaid.

 Will Massachusetts Release a Domestic Violence Leave Poster?

-However, an employer must provide notice to each employee of the rights and responsibilities provided by the Act.
+However, an employer must provide notice to each employee of the rights and responsibilities provided by the act.
 GovDocs confirmed with the Deputy Chief and Special Counsel for Fair Labor Policy in the Fair Labor Division of the Massachusetts Attorney General’s Office the State is reviewing the act’s impact.

 Massachusetts Employee Notification Requirement

-- Including the notice in an employee handbook (or other written material about leave and benefits).
+- Including the notice in an employee handbook (or other written material about leave and benefits)

-- Provide a general notice to new employees upon hire.
+- Provide a general notice to new employees upon hire